theQRL/qrl-docker/README.md

 docker-compose down
 ```

-## Attach to the container

-Run `./connect.sh`

-At the moment, the scripts start the container as `node1`.
-If you feel adventurous, you can modify and run several containers at the same time, etc.

 ## Flushing / cleaning everything

 **Flush will remove everything !!!!
 Be careful if you have other containers** !!!